bvmadhu/AdvancedRegression/README.md

 ## General Information
 -  train.csv is the dataset used
--  Madhu Venugopal.jpynb is the notebook
+-  Madhu Venugopal.jpynb is the code
+-  Madhu Venugopal.pdf
 -
 -